 Any person who is at least 18 years old and has no history of felony convictions, involuntary detainment in a mental health institution, drug addiction, or misdemeanor DUI or domestic violence convictions is allowed to open carry a handgun in Manhattan.
 Furthermore, since Kansas is a constitutional carry state, individuals who are at least 21 years old with no history of disqualifying criminal convictions or other such issues may concealed carry a handgun within state borders.

 However, most Manhattan residents cannot open or concealed carry any firearm into certain locations, including police stations, government buildings, courthouses, and K-12 schools.
 In addition, any Kansas resident who wants to concealed carry out-of-state must acquire a Concealed Carry of Deadly Weapons permit, the requirements for which include the completion of a state-approved firearms training class.
-A local gun attorney could offer further clarification about what restrictions may apply to firearm possession in particular public and private areas.
+A knowledgeable Manhattan gun attorney could offer further clarification about what restrictions may apply to firearm possession in particular public and private areas.

 Common Gun-Related Criminal Offenses